0xAX/linux-insides/MM/linux-mm-2.md

 Conclusion
 --------------------------------------------------------------------------------

-This is the end of the second part about linux kernel memory management.
+This is the end of the second part about Linux kernel memory management.
 If you have questions or suggestions, ping me on twitter [0xAX](https://twitter.com/0xAX), drop me an [email](mailto:anotherworldofworld@gmail.com) or just create an [issue](https://github.com/0xAX/linux-insides/issues/new).

 **Please note that English is not my first language and I am really sorry for any inconvenience.
 If you found any mistakes please send me a PR to [linux-insides](https://github.com/0xAX/linux-insides).**